Introduction: Delhi Pollution Control Committee

-Before the start of any new/Greenfield project or expansion/brownfield project, Environment clearance from Delhi Pollution Control Committee is required which signifies that this project is not harmful or hazardous to the environment or society.
-Consequently, Government has laid down certain restrictions and prohibitions on new projects/activities or on the expansion or modernization of existing projects or activities based on their potential environmental impacts, unless prior environmental clearance has been granted in accordance with the objectives set forth.
-Further these projects are categorized in following categories:
+Before the start of any new/Greenfield project or expansion/brownfield project, environmental clearance from Delhi Pollution Control Committee is required which signifies that this project is not harmful or hazardous to the environment or society.
+Consequently, the Government has laid down certain restrictions and prohibitions on new projects/activities or on the expansion or modernization of existing projects or activities based on their potential environmental impacts, unless prior environmental clearance has been granted in accordance with the objectives set forth.
+Further, these projects are categorized in the following categories:

 Category A - Where Govt. of India processes the environmental clearance applications.